gregmulvihill/multi-tiered-memory-architecture/docs/architecture.md

 # Multi-Tiered Memory Architecture: System Architecture

+> **Note:** This architecture document describes the intended design for this pre-alpha project.
+The implementation is ongoing and some components may not be fully functional yet.

 ## 1. Overview

 The Multi-Tiered Memory Architecture (MTMA) is designed to provide AI systems with a human-like memory architecture, creating a unified persistence layer across multiple AI contexts.
 This document outlines the high-level architecture of the system, its components, and their interactions.